chipsalliance/firrtl-spec/spec.md

 so, all observable behavior is as if the indeterminate value always took the specific value.

-This allows transformations such as the following, where when `a` has an indeterminate value, the implementation chooses to consistently give it a value of 'v'.
-An alternate, legal mapping, lets the implementation give it the value `42`.
-In both cases, there is no visibility of `a` when it has an indeterminate value which is not mapped to the value the implementation chooses.
+This allows transformations such as the following, where when `a`{.firrtl} has an indeterminate value, the implementation chooses to consistently give it a value of `v`{.firrtl}.
+An alternate, legal mapping, lets the implementation give it the value `42`{.firrtl}.
+In both cases, there is no visibility of `a`{.firrtl} when it has an indeterminate value which is not mapped to the value the implementation chooses.

 ``` firrtl
 module IValue :